nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 Overview
 ********

-Read this section for more detailed information about the following Light LC Server aspects:
+In this section, you can find more detailed information about the following aspects of Light LC Server:

 * `Composition data structure`_
 * `Relationship with other nodes`_